amit-meerchandani/contact-amit/README.md

 # contact-amit

 Welcome to **contact-amit**, a sleek and modern contact page built using **Next.js** and **Nodemailer API**.
-This project showcases a contact form where users can easily get in touch by providing their name, email, subject, and message. 🚀
+This project features a simple yet elegant contact form where users can easily get in touch by providing their name, email, subject, and message. 🚀

 ![contact-amit](#) *<!-- Placeholder for the main screenshot of your website -->*